Aspen Adapt Turn Real Code Activity into Targeted Secure Coding Training

 Aspen Adapt

-Aspen Adapt integrates Security Journey directly with GitHub to analyze live commit activity and identify potential code weaknesses mapped to CWE (Common Weakness Enumeration).
-These findings appear inside the Security Journey platform, giving administrators clear insight into the secure-coding skills that need reinforcement across their teams.
+Aspen Adapt integrates directly with your Source Code Manager (SCM) to analyze live commit activity and identify potential code weaknesses mapped to the CWE (Common Weakness Enumeration).
+These findings appear within the Security Journey platform, providing administrators with clear insight into the secure-coding skills that need reinforcement across their teams.

 Rather than relying on generic training or disruptive in-workflow prompts, admins can quickly prioritize the most common or impactful weaknesses and assign targeted Security Journey lessons that address those gaps.